home-assistant/developers.home-assistant/blog/2024-09-23-state-constants-camera-deprecation.md

 title: "Deprecating state constants for camera"
 ---

-As of Home Assistant Core 2024.10, the constants used as returning state in `Camera` are deprecated and replaced by the `CameraState` enum.
+As of Home Assistant Core 2024.10, the constants used to return state in `Camera` are deprecated and replaced by the `CameraState` enum.

 There is a one-year deprecation period, and the constants will stop working from 2025.10 to ensure all custom integration authors have time to adjust.